 The Rural Enterprise Exmoor Research Report was published in 2020.
 It was commissioned to identify business activity across Exmoor.
-It provides an up-to-date baseline of business activity pre Covid-19 (data collection was completed approx. 6 weeks before the first lockdown).
+It provides a baseline of business activity pre Covid-19 (data collection was completed approx. 6 weeks before the first lockdown).